Estimate Time7 min

 Crypto as an asset class is highly volatile, can become illiquid at any time, and is for investors with a high risk tolerance.
 Crypto may also be more susceptible to market manipulation than securities.
 Crypto is not insured by the Federal Deposit Insurance Corporation or the Securities Investor Protection Corporation.
 Investors in crypto do not benefit from the same regulatory protections applicable to registered securities.

-Custody and trading of crypto are provided by Fidelity Digital Asset Services, LLC, a limited liability trust company chartered by the New York Department of Financial Services (NMLS ID 1773897).
+Fidelity Crypto® accounts and custody and trading of crypto in such accounts are provided by Fidelity Digital Asset Services, LLC, which is chartered as a limited purpose trust company by the New York State Department of Financial Services to engage in virtual currency business (NMLS ID 1773897).

 Brokerage services in support of securities trading are provided by Fidelity Brokerage Services LLC (“FBS”), and related custody services are provided by National Financial Services LLC (“NFS”), each a registered broker-dealer and member NYSE and SIPC.

-Neither FBS nor NFS offer crypto nor provide trading or custody services for such assets.
+Neither FBS nor NFS offer crypto as a direct investment nor provide trading or custody services for such assets.

 Fidelity Crypto and Fidelity Digital Assets are service marks of FMR LLC.